mosdef-hub/mosdef_tutorials/README.md

-MoSDeF consists of a collection of Python packages aimed at simplifying the creation, atom-typing, and simulation of complex molecular models - with a particular focus on the use of programmatic routines that allow for screening over large structural parameter spaces and the encapsulation of these routines which facilitates reproducibility.
+MoSDeF consists of a collection of Python packages aimed at simplifying the creation, atom-typing, and simulation of complex molecular models - with a particular focus on the use of programmatic routines that allow for screening over large structural parameter spaces and the encapsulation of these routines to facilitate reproducibility.

 MoSDeF is founded around two core Python packages: